vuestorefront/vue-storefront/packages/core/nuxt-theme-module/README.md

 # Nuxt Theme Module
 This module:
-- Changes `.nuxt` buildDir to name you set in the config or `.theme`
-- Adds `reset.scss` transpiled to CSS to the head (it removes default stylings applied by browser, e.g. blue links)
-- By default, it adds eCommerce routes to your app.
+- By default, it adds eCommerce [routes](https://github.com/DivanteLtd/vue-storefront/blob/next/packages/core/nuxt-theme-module/routes.js) to your app.
 - If you set `generate` in the config, it will copy, merge & watch for changes in Agnostic and Integration theme.

 ## How to install?